en

 • self-employed: value of 100.6 (sum of age and contribution period) with a minimum age of 64 years and 7 months and a minimum contribution period of 35 years.

-Facilitated conditions for early pension shall not be subject to the life expectancy adjustments provided for the years 2019, 2021, 2023 and 2025.
+Facilitated conditions for early pension shall not be subject to the life expectancy adjustments provided for the 2019-2020, 2021-2022, 2023-2024, 2025-2026 and 2027-2028 periods.

-• before 01 May of the year preceding the year in which the facilitated requirements were met, if they were met after 01 January 2018 (e.g.: if the requirements are met in 2018, the claim must be submitted by 1 May 2017).
+The claim must be submitted before 1 May of the year preceding the year in which the facilitated requirements were met (e.g.: if the requirements are met in 2027, the claim must be submitted by 1 May 2026).

-The claim for access to the benefit and the relevant documentation must be submitted to the local INPS office in charge.
+The claim for access to the benefit and the relevant documentation must be submitted electronically to the local INPS office in charge.

 Processing Times of the Measure